aws-cloudformation/cloudformation-cli/doc_source/resource-type-walkthrough.md

 #### Update the Create Handler Unit Test<a name="resource-type-walkthrough-implement-create-handler-unit"></a>

 Since our resource type is a high\-level abstraction, a lot of implementation behavior isn't apparent by the name alone\.
 As such, we'll need to make some additions to our unit tests so that we're not calling the live APIs that are necessary to create the WordPress site\.

-1. In your IDE, open the `CreateHandler.java` file, located in the `src/test/java/com/custom/testing/wordpress` folder\.
+1. In your IDE, open the `CreateHandlerTest.java` file, located in the `src/test/java/com/example/testing/wordpress` folder\.

-1. Replace the entire contents of the `CreateHandler.java` file with the following code\.
+1. Replace the entire contents of the `CreateHandlerTest.java` file with the following code\.

    ```
-   package com.custom.testing.wordpress;
+   package com.example.testing.wordpress;

    import software.amazon.cloudformation.proxy.AmazonWebServicesClientProxy;
    import software.amazon.cloudformation.proxy.Logger;
    import software.amazon.cloudformation.proxy.OperationStatus;